Aman-kumar-gola-2006/BridgeLabz-Training/README.md

 ### AOP

-**Aspect-Oriented Programming** is used to handle cross-cutting concerns such as:
+Aspect-Oriented Programming is used for cross-cutting concerns such as:

 * Logging
 * Security